emard/wifi_jtag/README.md

     shutdown command invoked
     Info : remote_bitbang interface quit

 What works for one FPGA, doesn't neccessary work for the other.
-FPGA board TB299 (Xilinx Spartan-6) seems like everything is fine:

-    svf file programmed successfully for 59 commands with 0 errors

-But FPGA will not start.
-Maybe upload too slow?

 # Pinout